appserver-io/appserver/_drafts/2014-12-22-servlet-engine-basics.md

 ##### `/web-app/security` *string*
 Configuration can done by defining a URL pattern you want to secure and, depending on the authentication type, the parameters where you want to authenticate against.
-If we want to secure our `HelloWorld` servlet using basic authentication, the following snipped will do the job
+If we want to secure our `helloWorld` servlet using basic authentication, the following snipped will do the job

 ```xml